 Well are you?
 If you are, why are you and who told you to?
 This is one of those Cainite-Judeo-Christian Religious expressions or phrases that sounds oh so very ‘serious’, ‘sincere’ and ‘pious’, doesn’t it?
-You probably think “Oh yes, this is more like it, I knew I was enjoying life too much, this is what real Christianity is all about, self-flagellation here I come, woe is me, head bowed, shoulders drooping and a miserable sad countenance – I really must live my life more as if I were crucified.
+You probably think “Oh yes, this is more like it, I knew I was enjoying life too much, this is what real Christianity is all about, self-flagellation here I come, woe is me, head bowed, shoulders drooping and a permanent miserable sad countenance!
+I really must live my life more as if I were crucified.
 Where are my sandwich boards with ‘doormat Christian’ written back and front; where’s the sack cloth and ashes and perhaps my doctor can prescribe me a pill that will make me look half dead!
 I know; better still, where’s the local monastery, why should they have all the fun, I’ll sign up today!!??”

-Now I know that some of you out there are sold on this ‘Crucified Life’ nonsense, so I will ask you a question: when you first heard or read of this phrase was it an integral part of a sermon, or in a book, or in an article?
+However, I know that some of you out there are mistakenly sold on this ‘Crucified Life’ nonsense, so I will ask you a pertinent question: when you first heard or read of this phrase was it an integral part of a sermon, or in a book, or in an article?
 If so, after hearing this sermon or reading this phrase did you go home and check it in The Holy Scriptures to see if it was correct?

 Galatians 2:20 (KJV) I am crucified with Christ: nevertheless I live; yet not I, but Christ liveth in me: and the life which I now live in the flesh I live by The Faith of The Son of God, who loved me, and gave Himself for me.
+(Emphasis mine)

-Right, back to Galatians where we can see; according to the King James Bible, that Paul says he is crucified with Christ – present tense, but if we refer to the Greek MSS transliteral rendering we find that it’s past tense:
+Right, back to Galatians where we can see; according to the King James Bible, that Paul says he IS crucified with Christ – present tense, but if we refer to the Greek MSS transliteral rendering we find that it’s past tense:

-Galatians 2:20 To-Anointed (to-Christ) I have been together impaled (I have been crucified together) I am living yet not-still I is-living yet in me Anointed (Christ) which yet now I am living in flesh in belief (faith) I am living to the of the Son of the God the one-loving me and beside-giving (giving up) Self over me.
+Galatians 2:20 (Greek Transliteral) To-Anointed (to-Christ) I have been together impaled (I have been crucified together) I am living yet not-still I is-living yet in me Anointed (Christ) which yet now I am living in flesh in belief (faith) I am living to the of the Son of the God the one-loving me and beside-giving (giving up) Self over me.

 Paul tells us: “nevertheless I live”.
 Now this expression, if applied to the present tense, would mean I am in an ongoing process of being crucified and I am living as well.
 Hello, excuse me, how could that work and does it sound like a living nightmare – a living hell!?
 I won’t beat around the bush here, for whatever way you hack this, crucified people are either dead or death is imminent; you cannot put it any other way.
-Either way, you’re in pretty bad shape, to say the least, and the insurance man is checking your policy to see if he can fiddle his way out of paying up.
+Either way, you’re in pretty bad shape, to say the least, and the insurance man is checking your policy to see which way he can fiddle your next of kin out of paying up.

 Finally, here is a Holy Scripture that ‘The Crucified Life’ brigade knows nothing about:

 John 10:10 (KJV) The thief cometh not, but for to steal, and to kill, and to destroy: I am come that they might have life, and that they might have it more abundantly.
+(Emphasis mine)

 James 1:2 (KJV) My brethren, count it all joy when ye fall into divers temptations (Testings or trials).
 (Brackets mine)